calcagebra/calcagebra/README.md

 ### Function Declaration

 Functions are declared by the `name params = code` structure where `name` is an identifier, `params` are `identifiers` seperated by whitespace and `code` is an `expr`.

+Any function with prefix $ will have a graph generated after the program evaluates, the function will however only have access to std values and methods during evaluation.

 ### Function Calls